1diode/Azure-Security-Week-13-H-W/README.md

 Ansible was used to automate configuration of the ELK machine.
 No configuration was performed manually, which is advantageous because Ansible allows for the automation and standardisation of software and configuration changes across multiple machines.
 The roles and templates created for Ansible are reusable.
 _

-The playbook implements the following tasks:
+The playbook implements the following tasks in order:
 - Establish an SSH connection to the ELK server from the Ansible control node
 - Employ apt to install Docker, Python# and PIP in order
-- Via command line command and configure an increase of available virtual memory (Especially for VM with only 4gig ram)
+- Via inserted command line configure an increase of available virtual memory (Especially for VM with only 4gig ram)
-- Download and launch an ELK docker container and specify required TCP port number ranges
+- Download and launch an ELK docker container and specify the required TCP port number ranges
 - Configure systemd to automatically restart Docker after a server reboot

-The following screenshot displays the result of running `docker ps` after successfully configuring the ELK instance.
+This screenshot displays the result of running `docker ps` after successfully configuring the ELK instance.

 ![Docker PS Output][logo1]